wesbos/es6-articles/18-3 - Destructuring Objects.md

 There's one last thing we need to know about destructuring objects, and that is the ability to set defaults.
 This one's a little bit confusing, so bear with me here and we're going to circle back for another example later on in a couple of videos over at [ES6.io](https://ES6.io).

-When you destructyre an object, what happens if that value isn't there?
+When you destructure an object, what happens if that value isn't there?

 ```js
 const settings = {